 Yes, there is.
 Civil Courts of First Instance in Mexico are in different domiciles and premises throughout the states.
 Depending on the amount of the claim and type of proceeding (oral or written), the claimant must go to the appropriate Court location.
 In each of these premises, there is a Common Office in charge of receiving the claims, randomly assigning them to one of the Courts, and providing the file number.

-As a result of the COVID-19 pandemic, the Mexican Judiciary implemented an electronic appointment system, which, as it appears, will continue to be used.
-A claimant can access the Judicial webpage to request an appointment to file their claim;
+As a result of the COVID-19 pandemic, the Mexican Judiciary implemented an electronic appointment system, though this has not been in use since November 7, 2022, as health conditions allowed the Courts to work as before the pandemic.